Module Settings

 1. Open your module in the Module Builder.

-This section explores the Module Details section of the Module Settings modal A modal is a window that appears on top of the content you are currently viewing..
-After making adjustments to the modal, click Save.
+This section explores the Module Details tab of the Module Settings modal.
+After making adjustments to the modal, click Save & Close.

 A static image displaying the Module Info section of the Module Settings.